5. Teaching Prepositions of Place : The Dead Fish Mystery

 What shape is the rug?
 It’s round

-So in one sentence, we can say ‘There’s a large round rug in the center of the room.’
+So in the first sentence, we can say ‘There’s a large, round rug in the center of the room.’
 The teacher writes the first target sentence on the board.

 3) The teacher sketches a sleeping, oversized cat on the rug.
 The teacher explains:

 This is my cat.
-His name is Malfoy, and every day, he does only two things… sleep and eat.
+His name is Malfoy, and every day, he only does two things.
+He sleeps and he eats.
 So, how can we describe Malfoy?
-He’s lazy.
-He’s fat.
+He’s lazy /He’s fat.

 -The teacher writes the second target sentence on the board.